koksmat-com/koksmat-chaintemplate/readme.md

 ---
 title: 365admin Version 1
-description: Describe the main purpose of this kitchen
+description: Version 1 of the "Workspace" template to be used for 365admin
 ---

 # 365admin Version 1